opentrv/OpenTRV-TRV1.6/README.md

-# OpenTRV-TRV2
+# OpenTRV-TRV1.6
-TRV2 smart thermostatic radiator valve hardware and software, evolved from TRV1/REV7.
+TRV1.6 smart thermostatic radiator valve hardware and software, evolved from TRV1.5/REV7.

-A 'V0p2' type (ATmega328P) board.
+A 'V0p2' type (ATmega328P) board with an alternative motor driver.